Skip to main content

 Generic features

-The Software Factory offers features that are relevant to all objects, and therefore apply to multiple topics covered in this guide.
+The Software Factory offers features that are relevant to all or many objects, and therefore apply to multiple topics covered in this guide.

 Generic tasks